GreenpeaceSchweiz/web-analytics/README.md

 # web-analytics

-A collection of code snippets used for our web analytics
+A collection of code snippets used for our web analytics tools (Mixpanel and others).